-GM LEGAL RANKED BY LEGAL 500 IN CHENNAI CITY FOCUS
+GM LEGAL RANKED BY LEGAL 500 AS A TOP TIER FIRM IN CHENNAI CITY FOCUS

-GM LEGAL RANKED BY LEGAL 500 IN CHENNAI CITY FOCUS
+GM LEGAL RANKED BY LEGAL 500 AS A TOP TIER FIRM IN CHENNAI CITY FOCUS

 Sri Nilanjan Bhattacharya Versus The State Of Karnataka And Others